 Business Unit Leaders

-More and more, SaaS applications are becoming available that target specific business unit functionality.
-For example, in 2011, there were approximately 150 marketing-specific applications compared to more than 7,000 today.
+Increasing numbers of SaaS applications are becoming available that target specific business unit functionality.
+For example, in 2011, there were approximately 150 marketing-specific applications, compared to more than 11,000 today.

 Engaging these teams as part of your SaaS management strategy is critical to ensure adopted tools get utilized and costs remain contained.
-As these team-specific tools become more mission-critical, it’s also vital that they are managed appropriately for optimal usage and spend.
+As these team-specific tools become more important, it’s also vital that they are managed appropriately for optimal usage and spending.

-- Usage metrics and efficient license management reduce spend waste and functional overlaps, leading to increased purchasing power.
+- Usage metrics and efficient license management reduce spending waste and functional overlaps, leading to increased purchasing power.